magepeopleteam/mage-eventpress/readme.txt

 **sort:**
-You can sort event list by event start datetime.
-By default it showing as Assending format, If you want to change the sorting format you need you use this attribute. example:
+You can sort your event list by event start date and time in ascending or descending order.
+By default, the list is displayed in ascending order, but you can change the sorting format by using this attribute.
+For example:

 `
 [event-list sort='ASC/DESC']